 Dinobot and the neophytes were a distance away, close enough to see and hear but not to actually make out words.
 Dinobot glanced over when Rattrap waved, then went back to whatever it was he was doing.
 Not much from what Rattrap could see, just talking.
 The neophytes didn't seem very interested.

 "I was arguin' with Tigatron yesterday," said Rattrap idly, still watching the warrior.
 "I said somethin' homesick and she said she'd always seen this planet as home and I took it bad and snapped at her and she snapped back.
 Then chopperface butted in with some story about how there's this legend that the first Transformers were made like they just grew outta Cybertron, and that afterwards it was like all Transformers always carried a bit of Cybertron with them no matter where they were.
 And I said what's that do for us now and he said we'd lost that connection, then he walked off.
 I don't get him."

 "Maybe he was saying he feels homesick, too," said Rhinox.

 "What about you and Tigatron?"

 "Oh," said Rattrap, turning back.
-"Yeah, Tigatron said she'd take me on a hike sometime so's I can properly appreciate beauty of nature and I said if she tried it I was gonna take her to this club I know so's she can properly appreciate the beauty of strip-dancers.
+"Yeah, Tigatron said she'd take me on a hike sometime so's I can properly appreciate beauty of nature and I said if she tried it I was gonna take her to this club I know so's she can properly appreciate the beauty of glow-dancers.
 So we're cool."